bitsofinfo/stateful-process-command-proxy/README.md

       console.log("Error: " + error);
   });

-statefulProcessCommandProxy.executeCommand('echo "this command has an error and will be '+
+// test that our invalidation regex above traps and destroys this process instance statefulProcessCommandProxy.executeCommand('echo "this command has an error and will be '+
                 ' destroyed after check-in because it matches our invalidation regex"') .then(function(cmdResult) {